ckipp01/yaidom-exercise/README.rst

 The exercise
 ============

-The exercise leads to some practical experience with the **yaidom** XML querying (Scala) library.
+This programming exercise is not only a particular programming test, but it also (intentionally) leads to some practical experience with the **yaidom** XML querying (Scala) library.

 First, make sure to have a good grasp of XML Namespaces.
 It may be advisable to read `Understanding Namespaces`_ to that end.
 After that, consider reading some `yaidom documentation`_, to familiarize yourself with the yaidom API.
+The top-level page of the yaidom API documentation gives an overview of the API, by way of several examples.

+The exercise is about XML processing, but it uses `XBRL`_ as the sample "XML dialect".

 Next, turn to the exercise.
-In the test source tree, fill in the missing parts in tests ``QuerySpec``, making the tests run successfully.
+In the test source tree, fill in the missing parts in test case ``QuerySpec``, making the test case run successfully.

 It is important to not just make the tests compile and run successfully, but also to review how each test does what the test description says it does.
 For example, there may be a test in which descendant-or-self elements of some element are